salesforce/offline-app-developer-starter-kit/README.md

 To use the Starter Kit, first clone (copy) it to your development system, and then configure it to connect to a Salesforce org you want to use for development.
 The easiest way to accomplish this is using the command line.

 1. In Terminal, or your command line application of choice, create or move to a directory where you want to copy the Starter Kit.
+For example:

    ```sh
    mkdir -p ~/Developer/Salesforce